ThiagoMotaIta/RPA/README.md

 # RPA
-A few samples of RPA usage for Python
+A few samples of RPA usage.
+Bult by Python and selenium